Skip to main content

 Model TypePurposeKey Advantage

-UnsupervisedIdentify deviations from established behavioral normsDetects new, unknown fraud patterns
+UnsupervisedIdentify deviations from established behavioural normsDetects new, unknown fraud patterns

-SupervisedLeverage historical fraud labels to recognize known patternsHigh accuracy on known fraud types
+SupervisedLeverage historical fraud labels to recognise known patternsHigh accuracy on known fraud types

 EnsembleIntegrate outputs from multiple approachesUnified, robust fraud recommendation